TASEmulators/BizHawk/contributing.md

 Before touching the code, pull `master` and create a new branch off it with a descriptive name.

+After touching the code, commit your changes and push to your fork.
+You can then submit a pull request at any time on GitHub.
+Your commit message summary [should be](https://www.git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines) written in the *imperative* tense (imagine "This commit will" comes before it).
+GitHub wraps at 70 chars.
+The description should include any non-obvious effects the changes will have.
+If you feel you need to explain what the code does, consider using code comments instead.
+It's okay to leave the description blank for simple commits.
+You can use limited Markdown in the summary and description, including monospace, commit/Issue links, and, in the description, bullet points.
+In the description, link to related commits and Issues with a short-hash (`abc123def`) or ID (`#1234`), respectively.
+If your commit fixes an Issue, put it in the summary and use a [closing keyword](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests#linking-a-pull-request-to-an-issue).

 It's probably a good idea to get the .NET SDK, even if you're not working on a .NET project, so that you can test your changes in EmuHawk.